-This course will provide a practical, in depth approach to identifying and permanently resolving scapular dyskinesis, by addressing the motor dysfunction rather than the secondary dysfunctions, which are the muscles.
+This module will provide a practical, in depth approach to identifying and permanently resolving scapular dyskinesis, by addressing the motor dysfunction rather than the secondary dysfunctions, which are the muscles.
 Muscular imbalances relating to scapular dyskinesis are almost always secondary to motor and/or habitual impairment.
 Thus, the latter will need to be addressed first, and then either later or simultaneously, the muscles.
 It will also teach you to properly assess and rehabilitate the glenohumeral joint, which is quite simple once you’ve understood scapular mechanics, and virtually impossible if you don’t understand scapular mechanics.

 We will go through scapular mechanics and ostekinematic angles in most common push and pull patterns, so that you will also be able to use these skills with athletes.